codedread/bitjs/README.md

 ## Reference

-* [UnRar](http://codedread.github.io/bitjs/docs/unrar.html): An work-in-progress description of the RAR file format.
+* [UnRar](http://codedread.github.io/bitjs/docs/unrar.html): A work-in-progress description of the RAR file format.

 ## History

-This repository was automatically exported from [my original repository on GoogleCode] (https://code.google.com/p/bitjs) and then I cherry-picked some commits from antimatter15's fork.
+This repository was automatically exported from [my original repository on GoogleCode](https://code.google.com/p/bitjs) and then I cherry-picked some commits from antimatter15's fork.
 I've also fixed a bunch of bugs, added starter RarVM support, added tests and updated to ES6.